 What it coversAnnual bursary of up to 75% of course tuition fees.

 Who can apply

-- Sustainable agriculture and climate change
+- Sustainable agriculture and climate change,

-- International agricultural development
+- International agricultural development,

 - The application of science and innovative technology to the agricultural industry.

-The Trust are looking to award agricultural leaders of the future, and you will be required to demonstrate your long-term career aspirations and how your course will benefit UK agriculture when applying for the award.
+The Trust is looking to award agricultural leaders of the future, and you will be required to demonstrate your long-term career aspirations and how your course will benefit UK agriculture when applying for the award.